thiagohersan/tom/README.md

 This is a Single Page Application using `AngularJs` with a `Ruby on Rails` REST API and a `PostgreSql` database.

+## Configuration

+Edit `db/seeds.rb` and provide the *occupations*, *industries* and *trends* as needed.
+The application will misbehave in case of an odd number of trends.

+Before running in production, set `ENCRYPTION_PASSWORD` for preventing user ids to be guessed.
+Refer to `docker-base.env` for the environment variables used under `TOM` docker container.

 ## Running the development environment

 We :heart: Docker